mejia-dev/epicodus-capstone-mvp/Timetracker.md

 * 4:20pm BST - pm BST
   * Add x position to player.
   * Collision appears to be registering on the wrong side.
 Collision is detected and undetected preemptively.
+    * Resolved this.
+Appears that collision order was reversed.
+Object1 needs to be the object being hit and Object2 needs to be the approaching object.

 * 2024-04-13 - 1 hour total
   * 9:30am BST - 10:30am BST